 The transformation of GATT dispute settlement, therefore, obviously brought about some positive impacts, particularly with respect to initiation of legal proceeding, formation of panel, and adoption of panel report.
 It eventually contributed to a surge in participation of the developing countries in the WTO dispute settlement system both as complainants and defendants.
-Also, in terms of hard law perspective, involving binding obligation, precision of rules, delegation, the improvement apparently offered the developing countries more legal weight in the dispute settlement procedures.

-Of the total 27 Articles incorporated in the DSU, seven Articles accord special treatment to the developing countries and one clearly to the least developed countries (LDCs).
-But a question still remains- whether the legalist model of dispute settlement procedures under the WTO has made the exercise of power by powerful countries irrelevant in settling dispute?
+Also, in terms of hard law perspective, involving binding obligation, precision of rules, delegation, the improvement apparently offered the developing countries more legal weight in the dispute settlement procedures.104 to the least developed countries (LDCs).105But a question still remains- whether the legalist model of dispute settlement procedures under the WTO has made the exercise of power by powerful countries irrelevant in settling dispute?
 This question, in fact, emerges from the fact that the transformation of the GATT dispute settlement system was mainly engineered by the US, and the EC, which could utilise their political influence in setting agenda and guiding decision-making process during the Uruguay Round Trade Negotiation.
 It is, therefore, necessary to make an assessment of how the WTO law has really shaped the capacity of the developing and weak member countries with regard to their participation in the dispute settlement system.